-In certain circumstances, your landlord may not be able to evict you because of the eviction moratoriums that were enacted after the COVID-19 pandemic.
-However, these moratoriums will eventually expire.
-In the meantime, you still owe all of the rent.
+Even if you were protected by the eviction moratoriums you still owe all of the rent.
 The moratoriums do not cancel any of your debt to the landlord.

 WHAT IS AN "EVICTION"?

 An eviction is a lawsuit where the landlord asks a court to remove you from your unit.
 Before filing a lawsuit for eviction in court, the landlord must give you a written notice.
 If you do not comply with the notice, the landlord can file a lawsuit for eviction in County Court.